andyccxu/W4153-Team-Project-UI/README.md

 ## Deployment

-A CD pipeline is established using GitHub Actions.
+A CI pipeline is established using GitHub Actions.
-We use Docker + Google Cloud Run to deploy this application.
+We use Google Cloud Run to deploy this application.

 The deployment made by our CI/CD pipeline can be found [here](https://ui-app-745799261495.us-east4.run.app).